 Review Your DMARC Policy

-- Ensure your DMARC policy is correctly configured in your DNS settings.
-Start with a p=none policy for monitoring over the first few weeks.
+- Ensure your DMARC policy is correctly configured in your DNS settings with a free DMARC checker.
+You can also start with a p=none policy for monitoring over the first few weeks.
 Focus on detecting legitimate sources and authenticating them with SPF and DKIM, and then gradually shift to p=quarantine or p=reject as you resolve issues.
 Closely examine your DMARC reports to identify misalignments or authentication failures.

 Monitor Your DMARC Reports